Worth principal turns in resignation

 SYLVESTER, GA (WALB) - Worth Co.
-High School principal Harley Calhoun, the subject of a controversial plan not to renew his contract in the Worth Co.
-School System, has turned in his notice.
+High School principal Harley Calhoun, the subject of controversy involving his contract with the school system and Superintendent Bill Settle, sent a resignation email to faculty and staff earlier this morning.

+He did not want to comment on why is leaving the high school.

-Worth Co.
-BOE member Melvin Jefferson confirmed that Calhoun will not be working for the school system next year because of Superintendent Bill Settle’s recommendation to remove Calhoun.
-But his contract will end in May, and that is when a vote by the board would potentially happen.
+Worth County BOE member Melvin Jefferson also confirmed that Calhoun will not be working for the school system next year.

-About 1:15 p.m., WALB’s Bobby Poitevint received a text from Calhoun confirming the news.
+Jefferson says board members would take Bill Settle’s recommendation, to not renew Calhoun’s contract, seriously if and when board members bring it to a vote.

+Calhoun confirms he will finish out the school year and will officially leave WCHS in June.

 We will continue to follow this developing story.